rlberry-py/rlberry/docs/user_guide2.md

 Logging is used to keep a trace of the experiments.
 It's include runing informations, data, and results.
 You can find the guide for Logging [here](logging_page).
 ### Analyse the results
+In construction
 ## Experimenting with Deep agents
 ### Torch Agents   <!-- TOCHECK :plus tard -->
+In construction
 ### Policy and Value Networks<!-- TOCHECK :plus tard -->
+In construction
 <!--already in Agent_page ### Stable Baselines 3 -->
 ## Experimenting with Bandits. <!-- TOCHECK :plus tard -->
+In construction
 ## Reproducibility
 ### Seeding
 In rlberry you can use a seed to generate pseudo-"random number".
 Most of the time, it allow you to re-run the same algorithm with the same pseudo-"random number", and make your experiment reproducible.You can find the guide for Seeding [here](seeding_page).